Make UV resin stuff with me!

 For UV resin you need a UV light to cure the resin.
 This set came with one and I pulled out a gel UV light for my nails and that will work too.

 This is a pic of the table.
 You can see all the stuff I drug out to use for the project.
 You can use shaker bits, glitters, alcohol inks, little trinkets, all kinds of stuff from other crafts you may already do.
-My friend Sam bought a kit too so we just had a mess of UV resin stuff to play with.
+A lot of your other craft supplies can be used for this project, check out what you already have.

 Really the things your absolutely need are below:

 - The smaller the watt the longer it will take to cure

 - You can find this at big box stores but you will pay a premium

 - The one that came with the kit worked just fine and it was included in the kit

 - The bottles are noted in grams so I would go with as much as you can get.
 Trust me you will want to have more!